-The Safety and Risk Management Committee has the authority to make recommendations to the Vice President of Administrative Services and to the President on all matters concerning safety and risk management, including the Safety and Risk Management Plan and Clarendon College Board Policy.
+The Safety and Risk Management Committee has the authority to make recommendations to the President on all matters concerning safety and risk management, including the Safety and Risk Management Plan and Clarendon College Board Policy.
 The committee's relationship to the President shall be advisory in nature.